1834 looting of Safed: Attack

 The sole Hebrew printing press in Palestine and many copies of the Bible were destroyed.
 It was three years before the press started functioning again.
 Yisrael Bak, who established the printing house in Safed, incurred a wound on his foot that left him with an enduring limp.
+Bak would later write of his experience fighting to protect his workers and the printing press from the Arab rampage, which nearly killed him.
 Among the distinguished men who gave their lives helping others were Rabbis Leib Cohen, Shalom Hayat and Mendel of Kamnitz, who wandered around the streets without fear of the attackers to return little children to their mothers, rescuing the victims physically and emotionally, and burying the dead.